feldera/storage-design/format.md

   Column 1 does not need row numbers because it is never looked up that way.

-- In the data index only, the first and last value in the child.
+- In the data index only, the first value in the child.

 It might seem silly to optimize the sizes of the offsets and row numbers, but it reduces the size of the row index by about 25% in the